Delta-Stewardship-Council/swg-23-infrastructure/README.md

 ### Download Data and Correct shapefiles
 1. Make sure to have all Ecological Assets.
 Go to  `scripts` > `downloadsEcologicalAssets.R` and run script.
 2. Correct Levees shapefiles.
 Go to `scripts` > `leveeCorrectionsScripts` and run:
-- `leveeFixRules.R` --> explores the levee centerlines; creates `fixedLevees` > `leveedAreas.shp`
+- `leveeFixRules.R` --> Creates leveed area polygons from the levee centerlines; creates `fixedLevees` > `leveedAreas.shp`
-- `leveeFix.R` --> explores the levee centerlines; creates `fixedLevees` > `fixedLevees.shp`
+- `leveeFixExploration.R` --> explores the levee centerlines; creates `fixedLevees` > `fixedLevees.shp`
 - `boundaryPolygons.R` --> Creates polygons on the boundary, rule 4: Shortest distance to the functional Delta.
 This file is sources in `leveeFixRuleset.R`.
 You need to run `leveeFixRuleset.R` to be able to source it.
 - `leafletPlot.R` --> Creates a leaflet map with fixed levees.
 To be used after running everything from leveeFix.R.

 ### Overlapping Polygons
 1. `overlappingPolygonsExploration.R` --> exploration file on how to go about finding overlapping areas between two polygons.
-2. `manageWetlands.R` --> merges the Natural Habitat Managed Wetlands shapefile to leveed area polygons to find overlaping habitat types within each leveed area.
+2. `manageWetlands.R` --> merges the Natural Habitat Managed Wetlands shapefile to leveed area polygons to find overlapping habitat types within each leveed area.